UK XFEL Townhall Meeting - Life Sciences and Bio Medicine

 REGISTER HERE

-Registration includes access to two days of scientific programme, lunches, refreshments, a drinks reception and a conference dinner.
+Registration includes access to two days of scientific programme, lunches, refreshments, a drinks reception and a conference dinner (by invitation).

 Attendees are required to cover the costs of their accommodation and transport to and from The Royal Society.